particle-iot/docs/src/content/reference/webhooks.md

 ### Error Limits

+The server receiving a webhook must responds within 5 seconds.

 **A webhook will sleep if the server responds with errors 10 times in a row.**

 Any webhook that results in an error code from the server (above a 400), 10 consecutive times in a row will be automatically disabled for a short period of time to allow the server to avoid hammering the server.